BSc (Hons) Animal Biology

 Fieldwork

 Our BSc (Hons) Animal Biology course places great emphasis on practical training, hands-on experience and preparation for a wide range of careers in animal biology.
-Fieldwork is an essential and enjoyable part of this degree course – we have a wide range of habitats on our doorstep and regularly use the campus for practical work.
-Some modules also conduct short excursions to visit sites and species close to the University.
+We have a wide range of habitats on campus and regularly use them for practical work.
+Some modules also include short excursions to visit sites and species close to the University.

 Assessment